Sections

 Education

-In this section, list your university and high school education.
-You can also include any study abroad experiences here.
-As you progress in your career, consider removing high school and study abroad, as these matter less over time.
+In this section, list your college or university education.
+You can also include study abroad, certifications, or other relevant programs.
+As you progress in your career, older education details usually matter less.

 Include the following for your university experience: